 Did you know that many interviewers make their minds up in the first few minutes regarding whether they want to continue with the job interview?
 It’s true, so in those few minutes, you need to establish good chemistry; you should have showcased the necessary credentials by having a superb resume.

 Show a positive attitude, excellent communication skills, confidence, mannerisms, enthusiasm, interest, and cheerful outlook.
 A smile and a firm handshake are a given.

 Make a Sincere Compliment

-Make sure you use sincere comments, don’t sound phony.
-One hint for finding something to say, is to research the company and uncover some good things to comment on.
-Then find the opportunity near the beginning of the meeting to let the interviewer know that you heard of such-and-such, or that the company is a large contributor to the United Way or some other charity.
+Identify an opportunity near the beginning of the meeting to let the interviewer know you heard of such-and-such or that the company is a contributor to the United Way or another charity.
 You can also compliment the building, offices, people, products, services, etc., but try your best to be unique and provide some details, if appropriate.

 Demonstrate Effective Communication During the Interview

 Have you ever heard the saying, “it’s not what you say; it’s how you say it”?
 When answering questions, try to use good action-oriented stories.
 People remember good stories, ones that use lots of action words—it keeps them interested.

 Foster personal chemistry by correctly answering tough questions.
 For example:

 “Wow, Joe, you look very impressive on paper; you should be able to solve all our problems, so why should I hire you?”
 If you try to answer that question, you may run the risk of sounding like you can solve all the company problems when in reality, it would be next to impossible.

 A way to respond to this and build chemistry is to explain: